-What’s more, when a cat falls from a countertop or window, their tail may help them to land more effectively.
+What’s more, when a cat falls from a countertop or window, the tail may help it to land more effectively.
 Because the tail rotates in the opposite direction to the rest of the body in midair, this provides angular momentum, which sets the cat up for a better landing.

 Manx cats can still function without a tail because they have slightly longer legs to compensate.

 What Happens If a Cat Loses Its Tail?